Lettuce Turnip The Beet

 ------------------------------------------

+Celery sucks.
+Oh wait, this list is supposed to be about nutrition.
 Celery is extremely low in calories, containing only 14 calories per cup (101 g).
 Containing mostly water, celery is a hydrating and a light source of fiber and vitamin K, supporting bone, heart, and digestive health.
+Even nutritionally, celery doesn't really have much going on other than being a low calorie snack.

 Serving Size: 1 cup (101 g)